Degrees & Certificates

 Upon completion of this program, the student will be able to:

-- Describe the fundamental questions people have pondered over the past 2500 years.
+- investigate the fundamental questions people have pondered over the past 2500 years.

-- Analyze, evaluate, and synthesize philosophical problems in order to develop and defend a position.
+- evaluate philosophical problems in order to develop and defend a position.

-- Demonstrate community and cultural awareness by attending cultural events and evaluating their relevance.
+- support the development of community and cultural awareness by attending cultural events and evaluating their relevance.

-- Utilize research skills to write papers that examine the basic human values exemplified in the arts, literature, and/or philosophy of particular eras in history.
+- research topics and write academic papers that examine the basic human values exemplified in the arts, literature, and/or philosophy of particular eras in history.

-- Employ inductive or deductive reasoning to challenge or defend assertions in arguments and argumentative essays.
+- formulate arguments using inductive or deductive reasoning techniques to challenge or defend assertions.